Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Experimental Setup

 \subsection{Target Languages}

 We experiment with five typologically diverse languages (Table \ref{tab:language}) that are significantly underrepresented in the training data of the source models but with wide availability of datasets with consistent task formulations (though data variations preclude direct performance comparisons between languages).
-These languages appear at least 840x less frequently than English in Common Crawl (CC),\footnote{CC Ratio is based on \url{https://commoncrawl.github.io/cc-crawl-statistics/plots/languages}.} which accounts for over 95\% of the OLMo 2 pre-training corpus~\citep{olmo20252olmo2furious}.
+These languages appear at least 840x less frequently than English in Common Crawl (CC),\footnote{CC Ratio is from \href{https://commoncrawl.github.io/cc-crawl-statistics/plots/languages}{the Statistics of CC Monthly Archives}.} which accounts for over 95\% of the OLMo 2 pre-training corpus~\citep{olmo20252olmo2furious}.